 It may sound surprising, but if you make your garden a welcome place for toads, you can have a bug-free yard.
-Simply invite toads to take up residency in your garden, and they will pay you back in spades.
-It's quick and easy to build a toad house—you can actually get the job done in just 30 minutes or less.
+Simply invite toads to take up residence in your garden, and they will pay you back in spades.
+It's quick and easy to build a toad house—you can get the job done in just 30 minutes or less.
 The best part is, it's a free form of pest control.

 Toads Are Good for Your Garden

 A little-known fact is that a single toad consumes thousands of bugs a year.
 If you want to avoid using pesticides (for health or environmental reasons), then the natural alternative is a garden full of toads.
-Not only do they eat bugs, they also eat those slugs that chomp on your vegetable plants and flowers.
+Not only do they eat bugs, but they also eat those slugs that chomp on your vegetable plants and flowers.
 Another advantage is that the toads themselves do not eat your plants.
 Toads only have an interest in eating bugs, worms, and other moving critters that share the space they live in.
 The best part is, toads can live for years, and once they discover the house you've built, they will become a permanent part of your outdoor family menagerie.

 What You'll Need